 Mission Hills Church Austin is a community of faith orchestrating our lives around “Rhythms,” believing that a shared practice is both formative in us and can impact communities around us.
 While these Rhythms are not theologically exhaustive, we want to encourage a kind of spiritual practice, simply because growth/intimacy/maturity/life change/healing requires intentionality.
-AND, at the same time, we also want to create a life-giving environment so that faith feels bolstered.
 These Rhythms are a way of unifying a church so that we can be the church whether we’re gathered or scattered throughout the week.

 Here are a few Rhythms that we think can make a difference: